jstnck/EasySpark/README.md

 - the user is 'vagrant'
 - the ip of the VM is 192.168.10.101 (this can be modified in the Vagrantfile)
 - the ssh private key is at "easySpark/.vagrant/machines/default/virtualbox/private_key"
-- the port is 2200
+- the port is 2222

 To access the Spark cli, you can ssh into your VM, and run '$SPARK_HOME/bin/spark-shell'

-To start a Spark master instance, you can run '$SPARK_HOME/sbin/start-master.sh'
+To start a Spark master instance, you can run '$SPARK_HOME/sbin/start-master.sh'.
+To stop, there is a 'stop-master.sh' script.
 - The Spark web interface can be found by using your browser and visiting 'localhost:8080'

+### next
+I'm attempting to configure a spark cluster on 3 raspberry pis - you can check out that project (work on progress) at my RpiclusteR repo.